 “Our concern is that there are still a lot of people who have not been located, and no one can say for sure that people are going to remain where they are.
 People are still moving because of insecurity and because they need to find a source of income.
 They are divided between visiting the sites where there is humanitarian assistance and going somewhere where they will be able to help themselves, i.e. where they have their field, or in the village,” explains Elmounzer Ag Jiddou, MSF’s head of mission in Niger.
 It is difficult to provide assistance to a population in motion.
 The construction of latrines, for example, requires several weeks of planning, and poor sanitation practices may result in diseases or even epidemics.
 The rainy season is approaching, with its stagnant water and unhealthy risk of malaria cases, which makes matters worse.
 “There must be coordinated action by the aid organisations and the authorities in order to enable the refugees to gain stability, and be better placed to receive help.”

 Before the attack in Bosso, the region of Diffa had already received more than 240,000 displaced people who had fled violence related to the Islamic State West Africa Province.
 MSF has carried out more than 16,500 healthcare consultations in the region during the month of May.
-The organisation is also providing assistance in the mother and child healthcare centre in Diffa, in the health centre in Ngarwa, in the Assaga camp, and in the commune in Chétimari (all sites located in Diffa district), as well as in several healthcare centres located along the shores of Lake Chad (in Bilabrim, Ngalewa and Nguigmi).
-For safety reasons following the attacks in Bosso, MSF stopped activities in Yébi and Toumour, where the organisation had carried out on average 6,300 consultations per month.
+The organization is also providing assistance in the mother and child healthcare centre in Diffa, in the health centre in Ngarwa, in the Assaga camp, and in the commune in Chétimari (all sites located in Diffa district), as well as in several healthcare centres located along the shores of Lake Chad (in Bilabrim, Ngalewa and Nguigmi).
+For safety reasons following the attacks in Bosso, MSF stopped activities in Yébi and Toumour, where the organization had carried out on average 6,300 consultations per month.
 In 2015, MSF undertook over 142,000 medical consultations in the region of Diffa.